Would You Spend Your Tax Refund on a Cosmetic Procedure? Here's What You Can Get With Your Hard-Earned Cash

 $5000 refundis nothing to sneeze at (lucky you!).
 You've got all the options above, plus:

-- If Smart Lipo doesn't sound like your thing, there's always Liposculpture (Worth It Rating: 86%), which is intended to treat saddles bags and other "problem areas."
+- If you're looking to create six-pack abs, there's always Liposculpture (Worth It Rating: 92%), a variation of liposuction intended to created a more "etched" appearance.
 Member Achilles68 was "transformed" after his liposculpture procedure and revealed in his review, "I was transformed, sending my self-esteem and confidence level to newly obtained heights."